Probabilistic Symmetry for Multi-Agent Dynamics: PECCO

 where $\mu_{j} = (\mu_{j}^{(1)},\ldots,\mu_{j}^{(n)})$ and $\Sigma_j = (\Sigma_{j}^{(1)},\ldots,\Sigma_{j}^{(n)})$ and $\mathbf{e}$ denotes environmental information.

 In this case, the equivariance of $f_\theta$ leads to the desired invariance of $p_\theta$.
 This may be seen as a partial evaluation or currying of the conditional probability density function which has the effect of transforming invariance to equivariance.
 The following proposition relates equivariant networks with probabilistic symmetry.
-See Appendix \ref{app:equiv_dist} for a proof. \begin{proposition} If the one-step probabilistic forecasting model $f_\theta$ is $G$-equivariant, then the probability distribution $p_\theta( x_{t+1:t+k} | x_{1:t}, \mathbf{e})$ is invariant as in \autoref{eqn:invariant_prob}. \end{proposition} \paragraph{Equivariant Conditional Normal Distributions.} In order to enforce $\SOtwo$-equivariance for $f_\theta$, the following proposition describes how the mean and covariance matrix for a 2-D Gaussian transforms under a rotation of $\mathbb{R}^2$.
+See Appendix \ref{app:equiv_dist} for a proof. \begin{proposition}[One step equivariance implies $n$-step equivariance] If the one-step probabilistic forecasting model $f_\theta$ is $G$-equivariant, then the probability distribution $p_\theta( x_{t+1:t+k} | x_{1:t}, \mathbf{e})$ is invariant as in \autoref{eqn:invariant_prob}. \end{proposition}

+In order to enforce $\SOtwo$-equivariance for $f_\theta$, the following proposition describes how the mean and covariance matrix for a 2-D Gaussian transforms under a rotation of $\mathbb{R}^2$.